 Model performance and model traits

-In spite of the critical considerations above, it is remarkable that most models did not deviate exceedingly from the observations with respect to simulated regeneration levels – after all, few if any of the models’ regeneration routines are sufficiently constrained by data, with the exception of the empirical models xComp and SIBYLA.
-It is noteworthy that in spite of their empirical basis, these two models did not match empirical regeneration levels, in a similar magnitude as the other models and even in opposite directions (SIBYLA: underestimation; xComp: overestimation).
-It appears that using empirical data of limited geographical scope and constrained to managed forests, as done in these models, leads to extrapolation problems already under current climatic conditions.
-For the other models, whose regeneration modules are not strongly constrained by empirical data, the degrees of freedom that are available for modeling regeneration (König et al. 2022) could have implied that model performance would be much worse than what we found.
+In spite of the critical considerations above, it is remarkable that most models did not deviate exceedingly from the observations with respect to simulated recruited levels – after all, few if any of the models’ regeneration routines are well constrained by data, with the exception of the empirical models xComp and SIBYLA.
+It is noteworthy that in spite of their empirical basis, these two models did not match empirical recruitment levels, in a similar magnitude as the other models and even in opposite directions (SIBYLA: underestimation; xComp: overestimation).
+It appears that using empirical data of limited geographical scope that are constrained to managed forests, as done in these models, leads to extrapolation problems already under current climatic conditions.
+For the other models, whose regeneration modules are not strongly constrained by empirical data, the multiple strategies that are available for modeling regeneration processes (König et al. 2022) could have implied that model performance would be much worse than what we found.

-Our study showed that increasing complexity in the regeneration modules is not linked with a higher accuracy of the projections of regeneration levels, species composition or mortality at early tree stages, as there was no significant relationship between model performance and model complexity.
-Increasing complexity in regeneration modules has been motivated by better process understanding and enhancing of model accuracy (Bugmann and Seidl 2022).
-However, more complex models do not necessarily lead to better projections and rather to a reduced transparency and lower predictive power (Franklin et al. 2020).
-Thus, the question of what level of detail is appropriate and parsimonious for modeling tree regeneration processes remains open (König et al. 2022; Bugmann and Seidl 2022).
+Our study showed that increasing complexity in the regeneration modules is not linked to a higher accuracy of the projections of recruitment levels, species composition or mortality at early tree stages, as there was no significant relationship between model performance and model complexity.
+Increasing complexity in regeneration modules has been called for a long time ago (e.g., Price et al. (2001)) motivated by better process understanding and with the goal of enhancing model accuracy (Bugmann and Seidl 2022).
+However, more complex models do may not necessarily lead to better projections but rather to reduced transparency and lower predictive power (Franklin et al. 2020).
+Thus, the question regarding the level of detail that is appropriate and parsimonious for modeling tree regeneration remains open (König et al. 2022; Bugmann and Seidl 2022).

 Regeneration gradients on regeneration niches